Updated on January 23, 2017

 A) See the rate pages for details.

-Q) I do not have GIC life or health benefits as a state employee.
+Q) I do not have GIC health benefits as a state or municipal employee.
 May I elect the benefits upon my retirement?

 Q) What should I do while I am still working to make sure my health insurance continues when I retire?

-If you are and/or your spouse are eligible for Medicare, state law requires that you enroll in Medicare and select one of the GIC's Medicare Plans in your geographic area to supplement your Medicare benefits.
+If you are and/or your spouse are eligible for Medicare Part A (for free), state law requires that you enroll in Medicare Part A and Part B and select one of the GIC's Medicare Plans in your geographic area to supplement your Medicare benefits.

-Refer to the annual Benefit Decision Guide for general information, or contact the plans for more detailed information.
+Refer to the Benefit Decision Guide for general information, or contact the plans for more detailed information about your health plan choices.
 When selecting a plan, you should consider benefits, convenience, and how your health may change after you retire.

 Q) May I change health plans when I retire?

 A) Premiums will be deducted from your monthly pension.
-As it frequently takes several months to receive your first pension check, the GIC will bill you directly for premiums due until your GIC deductions begin.
+As it frequently takes several months to receive your first pension check, the GIC will bill you directly for the retiree share of premium (20%) until your GIC deductions begin.
+It’s important to pay this monthly bill by the due date to avoid termination of coverage.

-Q) What should I do if I do not receive a premium bill from the GIC after I retire?
+Q) What should I do if I do not receive a premium bill from the GIC after I retire (State retirees only)?

-A) Although this happens infrequently, if you have not received a bill by your third month of retirement, call the GIC to avoid losing your coverage.
+A) Although this happens infrequently, if you have not received a bill within 60 days of retirement, call the GIC to avoid losing your coverage.
 Do not send a payment without a bill unless you are instructed to do so.

 Always keep the GIC informed of your correct address so that you will receive bills and other important materials.
-Even if you have notified the retirement board of a change of address, you must also notify the GIC.
+See family status FAQs for details.
 If you plan to be away for several months, or you are ill, make arrangements for your mail to be forwarded, or for a relative or friend to pay your bills for you.

 Q) If I am retired and waive my pension, what happens to my GIC benefits?